log in to manage your profile and account

 Published: Monday, May 13, 2019 @ 11:00 AM

-— At least 10 teachers in the Miami Valley have been convicted of sex-related crimes since 2013, according to a News Center 7 I-Team investigation.
+At least 10 teachers in the Miami Valley have been convicted of sex-related crimes since 2013, according to a News Center 7 I-Team investigation, leaving some area parents wondering why more isn’t being done to protect their children while they’re in school.

 Here are five teacher misconduct cases in the Miami Valley: